anbumani12/JavaScript-Day-5-Task/readme.md

 This is the task for JavaScript Day 5.
 I have completed the first two questions, and they were updated in the script.js file.
 The third question has been updated in a Word document.
+Kindly see the console for results.